Table of Contents

 However, if you prefer more natural DIY homemade solutions, the following ingredients will also work in ways to get dog pee out of a mattress.

 Seeing how dog urine contains alkaline and acidic substances, it is necessary to use the combination of these two natural acidic substances to remove the odor entirely.

-Dissolve the baking soda and vinegar and put the mixture into a sprayer bottle, and directly spray the mattress area your dog has peed on.
+Dissolve the baking soda and vinegar, put the mixture into a spray bottle, and directly spray the mattress area your dog has peed on.